May 11, 2023

 Cash Costs and All-In Sustaining Cost (“AISC”)

-The Company uses cash costs, cash costs per AgEq ounce produced, AISC, and AISC per AgEq ounce produced to manage and evaluate its operating performance in addition to IFRS measure because Company believes that conventional measures of performance prepared in accordance with IFRS do not fully illustrate the ability of its operations to generate cash flows.
-The Company understands that certain investors use these measures to determine the Company’s ability to generate earnings and cash flows for use in investing and other activities.
+The Company uses cash costs, cash costs per AgEq ounce produced, AISC, and AISC per AgEq ounce produced to manage and evaluate its operating performance in addition to IFRS measures because the Company believes that conventional measures of performance prepared in accordance with IFRS do not fully illustrate the ability of its operations to generate cash flows.
 Management and certain investors also use this information to evaluate the Company’s performance relative to peers who present this measure on a similar basis.

 Cautionary Note Regarding Production without Mineral Reserves

 The decision to commence production at the Nueva Recuperada Project and the Company’s ongoing mining operations as referenced herein (the “Production Decision and Operations”) are based on economic models prepared by the Company in conjunction with management’s knowledge of the property and the existing estimate of mineral resources on the property.
-The Production Decision and Operations are not based on a preliminary economic assessment, a pre-feasibility study or a feasibility study of mineral reserves demonstrating economic and technical viability.
-Accordingly, there is increased uncertainty and economic and technical risks of failure associated with the Production Decision and Operations, in particular: the risk that mineral grades will be lower than expected; the risk that additional construction or ongoing mining operations are more difficult or more expensive than expected; and production and economic variables may vary considerably, due to the absence of a detailed economic and technical analysis in accordance with NI 43-101.
+The Production Decision and Operations are not based on a pre-feasibility study or a feasibility study of mineral reserves demonstrating economic and technical viability.
+The 2025 Preliminary Economic Assessment referred to in this news release is preliminary in nature, includes inferred mineral resources that are considered too speculative geologically to have the economic considerations applied to them that would enable them to be categorized as mineral reserves, and there is no certainty that its results will be realized.
+Accordingly, there is increased uncertainty and economic and technical risks of failure associated with the Production Decision and Operations, in particular: the risk that mineral grades will be lower than expected; the risk that additional construction or ongoing mining operations are more difficult or more expensive than expected; and production and economic variables may vary considerably.

 Cautionary Statement Regarding “Forward-Looking” Information

 This press release contains forward-looking information within the meaning of applicable Canadian securities legislation (“forward-looking information”).
-Forward-looking information is generally identified by words such as “plans”, “expects”, “estimates”, “intends”, “anticipates”, “believes”, or similar expressions, including statements that certain events or results “may”, “could”, “would” or “will” occur.
-All statements other than historical facts constitute forward-looking information, including, without limitation, statements regarding exploration plans, operating results, expected project performance, the potential for resource expansion at Tangana, the economic viability of the Tangana Mining Unit, and the Company’s expected financial performance.
+Forward-looking information is generally identified by words such as “plans”, “expects”, “estimates”, “intends”, “anticipates”, “targets”, “believes”, or similar expressions, including statements that certain events or results “may”, “could”, “would” or “will” occur.
+All statements other than historical facts constitute forward-looking information, including, without limitation, statements regarding the timing and achievement of a 1,000 tpd run rate, expected unit cost reductions, exploration plans and results, the timing of permits, the sufficiency of the Company’s capital resources, and the production and economic outcomes contemplated by the 2025 Preliminary Economic Assessment.

 Forward-looking information is based on a number of assumptions, including that general economic and business conditions will not materially worsen; commodity demand and prices will remain stable or improve; required permits and approvals will be obtained on a timely basis; operations will not be materially disrupted by accidents, labour issues or equipment failures; financing will be available; equipment and supplies will be accessible as needed; resource estimates and underlying assumptions (including size, grade and recovery) are reasonable; and the Company will be able to attract and retain qualified personnel and execute its strategic objectives.

-Forward-looking information is subject to known and unknown risks, uncertainties and other factors that may cause the actual results, level of activity, performance or achievements of the Company, as the case may be, to be materially different from those expressed or implied by such forward-looking information, including but not limited to those risks described in the Company’s annual and interim MD&As and in its public documents filed on www.sedarplus.ca from time to time.
-Forward- looking statements are based on the opinions and estimates of management as of the date such statements are made.
-Although the Company has attempted to identify important factors that could cause actual results to differ materially from those contained in forward-looking information, there may be other factors that cause results not to be as anticipated, estimated or intended.
-There can be no assurance that such information will prove to be accurate, as actual results and future events could differ materially from those anticipated in such statements.
-Accordingly, readers should not place undue reliance on forward- looking information.
+Forward-looking information is subject to known and unknown risks, uncertainties and other factors that may cause the actual results, level of activity, performance or achievements of the Company to be materially different from those expressed or implied by such forward-looking information, including but not limited to those risks described in the Company’s annual and interim MD&As and in its public documents filed on www.sedarplus.ca from time to time.
+Readers should not place undue reliance on forward-looking information.
 The Company does not undertake to update any forward-looking information, except in accordance with applicable securities laws.

 Neither TSX Venture Exchange nor its Regulation Services Provider (as that term is defined in policies of the TSX Venture Exchange) accepts responsibility for the adequacy or accuracy of this release.